SamYStudiO/es-theme-next-pixel/README.md

 This theme is designed to display a full screen image for every system that best defined it (or as best as possible) avoiding using in game footage.
 Most of these systems will have a custom music and a custom rating icon that match that game.
 It is based on recabox-next theme so you'll get all advantages of it (region settings, game list layout settings, etc..) + several options so you can get a visual that suits you.

+**Theme is configured by default to use a custom mix to scrap your game images, please read carefully documentation below to get more info**.

 **Theme is compatible with Recalbox 6.1+ and with 16:9, 4:3 and small 4:3 screens like GPi CASE**.

 Here are some screenshots using different theme settings: